+Professor Siona Wilson is the coordinator of the art history program at the College of Staten Island.
+She is also on the faculty at the Graduate Center, CUNY.
 A background in studio art has always informed Siona Wilson’s approach to teaching the history of art.
 In the classroom she emphasizes the sociality of artistic practice and this stems from having worked collaboratively with other artists.
 Art is made in dialogue with the surrounding culture and frequently this involves controversy, conflict, and opposition.
-Professor Wilson’s teaches undergraduate classes in American Art Since 1945, Nineteenth-Century Art, Twentieth-Century Art, Modern Art in Latin America, Contemporary Art, the History of Photography as well as survey classes in the History of Art until the Renaissance and the History of Art from the Renaissance.
+She regularly teaches the following courses: American Art Since 1945, Nineteenth-Century Art, Twentieth-Century Art, Contemporary Art, the History of Photography as well as survey classes in the History of Art until the Renaissance and the History of Art from the Renaissance.
 She also team-teaches a class on Issues in Contemporary Photography with the Associate Professor of Photography Beatrix Reinhardt.

 Ph.D. in Art History, Columbia University, NY (2005)

 B.A. in Fine Art, Nottingham Trent University, UK (1992)

 Scholarship / Publications